-- convert employment lands will be contingent upon the comprehensive review by the Township that demonstrates that the land is not required for employment purposes over the long term and that there is a need for the conversion. - Development on lands within 300 metres of lands designated as Industrial Park shall avoid, or where avoidance is not possible, minimize and mitigate potential impacts on the long-term economic viability of employment uses. - 3.
+- 1. The Township will plan for, protect, and preserve employment areas for current and future employment uses, and ensure that the necessary infrastructure is provided to support current and projected needs. - Development on lands within 300 metres of lands designated as Industrial Park shall avoid, or where avoidance is not possible, minimize and mitigate potential impacts on the long-term economic viability of employment uses. - 3.
 The Township will discourage the removal of lands designated as Industrial Park for other purposes. - 4.
-Applications to remove lands from employment areaslands designated as Trade and Industry Policy Area under the County Official Plan, and applications to convert these lands to non-employment uses shall only be considered in accordance with the PPS, 2024 and the policies in the County Official Plan where it has been demonstrated that: - a) There is an identified need for the removal and the land is not required for employment area uses over the long term; - b) The proposed uses would not negatively impact the overall viability of the employment area by: - Avoiding, or where avoidance is not possible, minimizing and mitigating potential impacts to existing or planned employment area uses in accordance with applicable land use compatibility policies; - ii.
-Maintaining access to major goods movement facilities and corridors; - c) Existing or planned infrastructure and public service facilities are available to accommodate the proposed uses; and - d) the Township has sufficient employment lands to accommodate projected employment growth to the planning horizon to 2046.
+Applications to remove lands from employment areas designated as Trade and Industry Policy Area under the County Official Plan shall only be considered in accordance with the PPS, 2024 and the policies in the County Official Plan where it has been demonstrated that: - a) There is an identified need for the removal and the land is not required for employment area uses over the long term; - b) The proposed uses would not negatively impact the overall viability of the employment area by: - Avoiding, or where avoidance is not possible, minimizing and mitigating potential impacts to existing or planned employment area uses in accordance with applicable land use compatibility policies; - Maintaining access to major goods movement facilities and corridors; - c) Existing or planned infrastructure and public service facilities are available to accommodate the proposed uses; and - d) the Township has sufficient employment lands to accommodate projected employment growth to the planning horizon to 2046.